youavang/Data_Lake_Pipeline/README.md

 ![flow](https://github.com/youavang/Data_Lake_Pipeline/blob/main/Databricks_ETL_images/EMR-Spark-Databricks.jpg)

-The process in data pipeline includes the following:
+The process in the data pipeline includes the following:

 1. Create an AWS EMR cluster.
 2. SSH to the EMR master node.